BosslandGmbH/Honorbuddy-Quest-Behaviors/README.md

 The easiest way to do that is with a symbolic link to your Honorbuddy installation.
-If the path `C:\Path\to\Honorbuddy\Honorbuddy.exe` is valid, this is easily done by opening a command prompt in the root of quest behaviors (in the same folder as the `.sln` file) and running the following command:
+If the path `C:\Path\to\Honorbuddy\Honorbuddy.exe` is valid, this is easily done by opening a command prompt in the root of quest behaviors (in the same folder as the `.sln` file) and running the following command (if using PowerShell, you should prefix the following command with `cmd /c`):
 ```
 mklink /J Dependencies "C:\Path\to\Honorbuddy"
 ```
-The quest behaviors should now build successfully in VS2015.
+The quest behaviors should now build successfully in VS2017.

 ## Contributing